+Describe the recoupment process:

-Appendix I: Financial Accountability I-3: Payment (6 of 7) - der Retention of Payments.
-Section $1903(a)(1)$ provides that Federal matching funds are only available for additures made by states for services under the approved waiver.
-Select one: I Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
-I Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.
+f.
+Provider Retention of Payments.
+Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
+Select one:

+Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
+Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.

 Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.
-Appendix I: Financial Accountability I-3: Payment (7 of 7)

-- g.
-Additional Payment Arrangements - i.
+g.
+Additional Payment Arrangements

+i.
 Voluntary Reassignment of Payments to a Governmental Agency.
 Select one: